IN THE PULP FICTION TRENCHES:

 (Rough Edges Press, 2022)

 There’s a Far Side cartoon by Gary Larson that I can’t seem to find.
 It shows the devil on a TV screen facing a sweltering room of damned souls in hell.
-He’s taken the part of a weatherman and informs the viewers that the big cold front is going to miss them.
+He’s taken the part of a weatherman and informs the damned souls that the big cold front is going to “barely” miss them.
 The cartoon sums up this book of essays by pulp writer and paperback virtuoso, Len Levinson.

 Levison started out writing for a Prentice-Hall Publishers in New York City.
 This was back in the 1960’s.
 It was a grueling experience and served as the foundation for his novel The Cobra Woman.
 Before this experience, he attended college on the GI bill, after serving in the army during the fifties.
 Raised by an angry WWI veteran father, he came of age in a public housing development.
 Somewhere along the way Levinson decided to become a writer.

 The first few years he worked for a big publicity company in New York City.
 He describes it as grueling but it did all Levinson to meet many famous people.

 After watching two colleges drop dead from overwork , Levinson made the decision to quit his stressful job and become a full-time novelist.
 At this point the narrative is supposed to show him struggle onward until finding success and fortune as a big-time novelist in the Harold Robbins mode.
 Were this a Hollywood movie, the writer would go on to fame and buy a big house in the hills overlooking Los Angeles.